Charity backs crackdown on vapes to tackle ‘epidemic’ of child addiction

 “We are also calling for an outright ban of single-use disposable e-cigarettes and for other strong measures such as preventing the use of imagery, colours and branding to reduce the attractiveness of products to children, and for all e-cigarettes to be hidden from view in retail environments.

-“With the Scottish Government having already consulted on its proposed regulations to tighten rules on the advertising and promotions of recreational vaping products in 2022 and having legislation in place to enact measures, Ash Scotland is calling for regulations to be laid for parliament at the earliest opportunity as a vital step towards protecting the health of children now and future generations.”
+“With the Scottish Government having already consulted on its proposed regulations to tighten rules on the advertising and promotions of recreational vaping products in 2022 and having legislation in place to enact measures, Ash Scotland is calling for regulations to be laid before Parliament at the earliest opportunity as a vital step towards protecting the health of children now and future generations.”